 15. Should I work with a real estate agent during my inspection negotiations?

-There are benefits to working with a real estate agent who’s negotiated through hundreds of home inspection results and knows how to work out a deal that will lead to the best outcome depending on your priorities.
+There are benefits to working with a real estate agent who’s negotiated through hundreds of home inspection results and knows how to work out a deal that will lead to the best outcome for you and your priorities.

-In addition, an agent can help connect you with anyone you need during the home inspection and repair process, and also guide you on what needs to happen in order to get the house ready to sell.
+In addition, an agent can help connect you with professionals you may need during the home inspection and repair process, and also advise you on what needs to happen in order to get the house ready to sell.

-“I’m always looking for common things home inspectors find,” Vander Heyden said.
-“That doesn’t mean I’m a home inspector, it just means I’ve transacted so many homes that I know what they’re looking for.
+“I’m always looking for common things home inspectors find,” Vander Heyden shares.
+“That doesn’t mean I’m a home inspector; it just means I’ve transacted so many homes that I know what they’re looking for.
 I’ll point it out to the homeowner and say, ‘Hey, let’s take care of this.’”